zvibazak/termshape/README.md

 # tremshape
-Python library for drawing basic shapes on terminal
+Tremshape is a minimalistic Python packgage, that only prints basic shapes on terminal to the terminal.
+It does not have any dependencies.

 ## Usage